Overview

 The Challenge

 Dashboard users prefer a quick summary over a complex narrative.
-Detailed time graphs often force users to perform mental math and create cognitive friction.
+But detailed time graphs often force users to perform mental math and create cognitive friction.

 The Solution: